 Richmond also has a concentration of shopping areas catering to homeowners looking for furniture, appliances and home accessories.
 Many of these can be found on Bridgeport Road and No. 3 Road.

 Contact the Tourism Richmond - Visitor Info Centre for more information about shopping in Richmond.

 Richmond has over 120 parks, and 50 km of scenic trails, and almost 60 km of on road cycling routes.
 The three jewels in the City's park system are Minoru Park, Garry Point Park and the Richmond Nature Park.
 Some of Richmond's most interesting Heritage Sites can be found along the trail system.

 Visitors to Richmond can enjoy a variety of recreation activities including golf courses, a pitch and putt, fitness centres, pools and arenas.
 One major attraction is Watermania, which is located in the Riverport Entertainment Complex alongside the Richmond Ice Centre and a variety of other commercially-owned family-friendly attractions.
 Contact the Tourism Richmond - Visitor Info Centre for more information about Golf Courses, private fitness centres and other commercially-run recreation facilities.

 Numerous events are held in Richmond throughout the year.
 There are also several major events sponsored each year by our local area Community Associations.
 For a full list of events in Richmond, see the Events Calendar.

 Information about other community events can be found in our two local newspapers, the Richmond News and the Richmond Review.

 Other Regional Attractions

-Many of the attractions listed here are a twenty or thirty minute drive from Richmond and if you don't have a car, most can be reached by public transit.
+Many of the attractions listed here are a 20 or 30-minute drive from Richmond with most accessible by public transit.
 Whistler Village is about 2.5 hours away.